Announcing the University of Pennsylvania Law Review’s Fourth Annual Public Interest Essay Competition

-The University of Pennsylvania Law Review is pleased to announce its third annual Public Interest Essay Competition.
+The University of Pennsylvania Law Review is pleased to announce its fourth annual Public Interest Essay Competition.
 The Competition is a national writing competition for student-authored articles on the topic of social justice and the public interest.
-The winner will be awarded a $5,000 grant to implement a public interest proposal related to the article, and a $500 cash prize.
+The winner will be awarded a $5,000 grant to implement a public interest project related to the article and a $500 cash prize.
 The Law Review is committed to improving the surrounding community in Philadelphia and the national legal community as a whole.
 Through this Competition, the Law Review seeks to serve this mission by publishing serious legal scholarship focused on social justice and public interest.

-Submissions must focus on a specific legal issue within the public interest.
-This encompasses any issues relating to social justice or advancing the general welfare and good of the public.
-Topic selection will be one of the criteria judged.
-In addition, this year the author(s) must include a brief grant proposal for $5,000 to support public interest work related to a topic.
-The author(s) may request support for a non‐profit institution, a pro bono clinic, or for her own direct public interest work.
+Submissions must focus on a specific legal issue within the realm of public interest law, including any issue relating to social justice or advancing the general welfare and good of the public.
+In addition, the author must include a brief grant proposal for $5,000 to support public interest work related to the essay topic.

-Deadline for submission
+Deadline for Submission:

-A selection committee from Volume 166 of the University of Pennsylvania Law Review will consider all submissions anonymously.
-The best submissions will demonstrate originality and superior literary effort that advances and serves the interests and understanding of a specific topic within the broad arena of public interest and the law.
+The Penn Law Review Public Interest Committee will consider all submissions anonymously.
+The best submissions will demonstrate originality and superior literary effort that advances the interests and understanding of a specific topic within the broad arena of public interest and the law.
 That submission will include a thoughtful proposal for how the grant could help to implement the theory proposed.
-The winner will be announced in the fall of 2017, to be designated for the distribution of the $5,000 grant, and be published in Volume 166 of the University of Pennsylvania Law Review Online.
+The winner will be announced in the spring of 2018 and will be published in Volume 167 of the University of Pennsylvania Law Review Online.
 The winner will be asked to submit a progress report detailing the use of the grant and its outcomes six months after the distribution of the award.
-This report will also be eligible for publication.